 But as Robertson says, by being focused on a target, we don’t overtly exclude those outside the target.
 People outside of that bracket will still resonate with your brand and buy.

-Because there is a rising awareness of inclusiveness in marketing.
 And so while certain creative and advertising decisions may force you to zero in on an age group, gender, socio-economic position… I’d color outside of those demographic lines deliberately.

 Here’s why and how.

 The demographics only bring you closer to the psychographics

 Starting with demographics is, well, a starting place.
 It reassures us, as I’ve said, that we can go narrow.

 Plus, it’s easier to know a target demographic market deeply.
 To understand their lives, beliefs, tastes, experiences… all key for conversion copywriting.